Qazi-01/Miyar-OS/README.md

 A bootable release ISO is available in the `release/` directory and on the project's GitHub Releases page.

+## Releases

+Each tagged release includes a bootable ISO that can be downloaded from the GitHub Releases page.

+Alternatively, you can clone the repository and build MiyarOS from source using the provided Makefile.
+This allows you to experiment with the codebase, modify the kernel, and generate your own bootable ISO.

 ## Features

 - Multiboot-compliant 32-bit x86 boot flow through GRUB.